Life at the Top

 There are factors over which you have no control, some which you can influence, and others over which you have direct control.

 Proximity.
-A super-important factor that’s not even mentioned in the Moz data . . . because there’s nothing you can do about it except optimize the other factors.
+A super-important factor that’s not even mentioned in the Moz data . . . because there’s nothing you can do about it except optimize the other factors (or add another location).
 Proximity is the nearness between your location and the searcher’s location.
 Search results may shift dramatically depending on the searchers’s location.

 If you’re on the north end of town, and the searcher is on the south end, you better be sending a strong signal to search engines.
 How do you create a strong signal?
 By optimizing all the other factors: Google listing, backlinks, reviews, etc.